Jk4818/JKeung-2022-V2/src/projects/odd.md

 image: ../images/odd.png
 ---

-Developed a mobile first social media sound platform for users of the popular **ODD Ball**.
+A mobile first social media sound platform for users of the popular **ODD Ball**.
 Backend Implemented using Node with auth and storage handled through **AWS**.
 Frontend pipeline used **React** with **Tailwind**.